These are questions frequently asked about Walk-In Counseling Center:

 Is counseling at Walk-In really free?
 Yes.
 Always.
 Every time.
 We don’t take insurance and we don’t having a sliding fee scale.
 Donations are happily accepted if that is possible for you.

 Do I need an appointment?
-No. Just come to any of our sites during walk-in clinic hours, and you will see a therapist.
-Clinics are held every weekday in Minneapolis and at two locations in St. Paul.
-The hours and locations are listed on the left side of the website.
-(If you/your client needs counseling in Spanish, an appointment is best.
+No. Just call or log in during clinic hours.
+(If you/your client needs counseling in Spanish, an appointment is needed.
 Please call 612 870-0565 x 2.)

 What is the best time to come during clinics?
 To minimize your waiting time, we recommend coming a few minutes before the clinic begins, or about half way through (an hour after clinic begins).
 Everyone is seen on a first-come-first-served basis.

 Do you provide counseling to couples and families?
 Yes, we provide services to individuals, couples and families.

 Do you provide counseling for children and teens?
 Children under 15 receive counseling with a parent or guardian.
 Teens 15 and up may come in on their own without parental permission.

 How long will the session with a counselor be?
 It depends on the reason for your visit and how busy the clinic is that day.
 Generally, sessions last anywhere from 20 minutes to an hour.

 Can I/we receive counseling more than once?
 Yes.
 You can come to any walk-in clinic on any day, whether you’ve been to Walk-In before or not.